Thorndon Hall: Garden

+When Lord Petre inherited in 1732 he commissioned the planting of many thousands of trees, including exotic species brought from North America.

 The park was landscaped between 1766 and 1772 by Lancelot 'Capability' Brown at a cost of £5,000, much of which still survives, albeit merged into the landscaping of Thorndon Park Golf Course.
 The main driveway extended from what is now Shenfield Common for nearly two miles southwards to the northern face of the house.
 It can still be traced with maps, although it is now made up of public country parks and golf courses.

-The first recorded camellia – a cousin of the tea plant, camellia sinensis – to grow in Great Britain was at Thorndon Hall in the 1730s.
-Fifteen years later, the camellia was thriving around the country, and by the 19th century country houses were adding camelia houses just to grow the pink flowers.
+The first recorded camellia, Camellia japonica – a cousin of the tea plant, Camellia sinensis – to grow in Great Britain was introduced at Thorndon Hall in the 1730s.
+Fifteen years later, the camellia was thriving around the country, and by the 19th century country houses were adding camellia houses just to grow the pink flowers.

-Recent years
+Later years

-Eventually the golf club acquired the house and grounds, but chose to move out of the main hall and construct its purpose-built clubhouse within the grounds.
+The golf club eventually acquired the house and grounds, but chose to move out of the main hall and construct its purpose-built clubhouse within the grounds.
 In 1976, Thorndon Hall was sold to a developer, Thomas Bates & Son, Romford, who converted the mansion sympathetically to luxury apartments and cottages in landscaped surroundings, woodlands and parkland.
 Parts of the former park had been sold off during the twentieth century for development on the outskirts of Brentwood.
 Essex County Council manages extensive areas as the public Thorndon Country Park.
 The nearby Petre family mortuary chapel is now owned by the Historic Chapels Trust.